Miista/proposals/Notes.md

 Do we want to use braces or significant whitespace?
 If we choose to use braces, do we allow optional braces around single-line expressions?

+### Generics

+Do we want generics in the language?
+I want generics as they reduce the amount of code that is written for common cases.

 [^swift-main]: Only the `main.swift` file can contain top-level code